rashikoz/masterThesis/README.md

 repository - Code repository (includes python and matlab code) The coding is mostly carried out in python using Scipy, Numpy, OpenCv and Vlfeat The code contains Spherical K-means implementation and also GAP statistic implementation.
-Spherical K-means is used to generate visual vocabulaory in Bag of Feeature paradigm.
+Spherical K-means is used to generate visual vocabulaory in Bag of Feature paradigm.
-GAP statistic is used to determine optimum number of clusters.
+GAP statistic is used to determine the optimum number of clusters.